-In order to assess the independence of directors, in accordance with the Corporate Governance Code, the board of directors has continued to refer to specific quantitative parameters applicable to the commercial, financial, or professional relationships that may take place, directly or indirectly, between directors and the Company or any person related to the latter.
-On that occasion, the board of directors also took into consideration a specific quantitative parameter concerning the remuneration that may be received by non-executive directors in addition to the fixed remuneration for their office and to that provided for participation in committees, since this parameter has been approved by the board itself in February 2021, as part of the measures aimed at implementing the new provisions of the Corporate Governance Code.
-The exceeding of such parameters (specified in the Table 1 attached to the present report, together with the cases in which, according to the Corporate Governance Code, the requisites of independence must be considered lacking) precludes, in principle, the relevant nonexecutive director's satisfaction of the independence requirements provided under such Code.
+In order to assess the independence of directors, in accordance with the Corporate Governance Code, the board of directors has referred to specific quantitative parameters applicable to: (i) the commercial, financial, or professional relationships that may take place, directly or indirectly, between directors and the Company (or any person related to the latter); as well as (ii) the remunerations, if any, that the Company, or its subsidiaries or the controlling entity, may have paid to the nonexecutive directors in addition to the amount due to them as fixed remuneration for the office held in Enel and for participation in the relevant board committees.
+The exceeding of such parameters (specified in the Table 1 attached to the present report, together with the cases in which, according to the Corporate Governance Code, the requisites of independence must be considered lacking) precludes, in principle, the relevant non-executive director's satisfaction of the independence requirements board of directors meeting the independence requirements set forth in the same Code, as it considered the chair as a "significant representative" of the Company.

+(7) In this regard, it should be noted that the previous Corporate Governance Code for listed companies - which applied to Enel until the 2020 financial year - did not allow for the chair of the provided under such Code.
 In this regard, it should be noted that during the indicated evaluation on the independence of the non-executive directors the board of directors acknowledged that none of such parameters had been exceeded.

-During the above-mentioned evaluation, the board of directors also ascertained that all of the non-executive directors - i.e. Michele Crisostomo, Cesare Calari, Costanza Esclapon de Villeneuve, Samuel Leupold, Alberto Marchi, Mariana Mazzucato, Mirella Pellegrini and Anna Chiara Svelto - also met the requisites of independence provided for by the law (namely by the Consolidated Financial Act) for the statutory auditors of listed companies (such requisites are also clearly specified in Table 1 attached to this report).
+During the above-mentioned evaluation, the board of directors also ascertained that all of the nonexecutive directors - i.e. Michele Crisostomo, Cesare Calari, Costanza Esclapon de Villeneuve, Samuel Leupold, Alberto Marchi, Mariana Mazzucato, Mirella Pellegrini and Anna Chiara Svelto - also met the requisites of independence provided for by the law (namely by the Consolidated Financial Act) for the statutory auditors of listed companies (such requisites are also clearly specified in Table 1 attached to this report).

-During June 2021, the board of statutory auditors established that the board of directors, in carrying out the aforesaid evaluation, correctly applied the criteria recommended by the Corporate Governance Code, following for such purpose a transparent assessment procedure that enabled the board itself to learn about relationships that were potentially relevant for purposes of the independence evaluation.
+During June 2022, the board of statutory auditors established that the board of directors, in carrying out the aforesaid evaluation, correctly applied the criteria recommended by the Corporate Governance Code, following for such purpose a transparent assessment procedure that enabled the board itself to learn about relationships that were potentially relevant for purposes of the independence evaluation.